 You can check whether you require a visa at https://www.windowmalaysia.my/evisa/evisa.jsp

-On all of our programmes, breakfast and lunch are included in the course fees.
-The meals are taken in the Asia-Europe Institute foyer hall.
+Breakfast and lunch are included and served at the Asia-Europe Institute (AEI) foyer hall.
 Please note that dinner is not provided.

 There are laundry facilities available for students to use in all of our accommodation.
 The facilities are coin operated.
 You will need to provide your own detergent.

 Once you have been accepted into the course, we will send you an information pack with further details on arrival and departure times, meeting points and other details.
-You will be required to arrive on the first day of the course and leave the college on the final day.
+You will be required to arrive before the first day of the course (10 June 2019, check in at 6pm) , leave AEI on the final day and get ready to fly to University of Limerick (if you opt for the second programme).

 All participants will be staying at the Ungku Aziz Residential College (11th College)* just about 7-minute walking distance from the Asia-Europe Institute.